Co-op Food

 Co-op is a UK supermarket chain and the brand used for the food retail business of The Co-operative Group, one of the world's largest consumer co-operatives.
-As the UK's fifth largest food retailer, Co-op operates nearly 2,400 food stores.
+As the UK's seventh largest food retailer, Co-op operates nearly 2,400 food stores.
 It also supplies products to over 6,000 other stores, including those run by independent co-operative societies, through its wholesale business, Co-op Wholesale.

 Co-op is a mutual and employs 56,000 people, with an annual turnover of more than £11 billion.
 The organisation is known for its involvement in social and community programmes.

 Although Co-op formerly operated several larger supermarkets, the vast majority of their sites today are small or medium sized stores.

 Operations

 Co-op self-service grocers in London ca 1950.

 Co-op supermarket in Kirton, Lincolnshire in 1995.

 Co-op supermarket in Ackworth, West Yorkshire in 1990s–2000s branding.

 A Co-operative Food shop in Lawnswood, Leeds with pre 2016 branding.

 The "Co-op" brand is used by over 3,500 shops owned by various societies which make up the co-operative movement, including the Central England Co-operative.
 A number of co-operative societies including the Lincolnshire Co-operative prefer to use the 1992 'cloverleaf version' of The Co-operative brand.
 In May 2016, The Co-operative Group reverted to the use of its 1968 Co-op cloverleaf branding.

-In March 2009, The Co-operative Group acquired the Somerfield supermarket retailer for £1.57bn from a group of private equity investors.
+In March 2009, The Co-operative Group acquired the Somerfield supermarket retailer for £1.57 billion from a group of private equity investors.
 The Somerfield Head Office in Bristol was subsequently closed and the grocery stores were either sold to rivals or integrated into its own Co-op Food division.
 In 2016, The Co-operative Group sold 298 smaller convenience stores to McColl's.

 The majority of products sold in "Co-op Food" shops are sourced collectively through Federal Retail Trading Services although stocking decisions and pricing are determined by the individual businesses.